Non-Toxic Methods to Get Rid of Mold in Your House

 • Mental health problems, including anxiety and depression

-If you or anyone in your home is experiencing these symptoms while also noticing a musty smell, mold spores may be the culprit!
+If you or anyone in your home is experiencing these symptoms, whether you sense a musty smell or not, mold spores may be the culprit!

 Mold and mildew are not the same, although they are both types of fungi.